 Want to make this recipe with fresh cherries or dried cherries?
 You can do that, too!

+For fresh cherries, replace the maraschino cherries with 1.5 cups of pitted and quartered fresh cherries.
 For dried cherries, replace the maraschino cherries with 1 cup of dried cherries that have been roughly chopped.

 If you love cherries, don’t miss this old fashioned Cherry Delight Dessert!